steerpike/understanding/readme.md

 If you need to ssh into the Docker container
 ```
 docker exec -it understanding_app_1 bash
+sudo apt-get update
+sudo apt-get install vim
 ```
 This lets you do things like change the php.ini file
 	/opt/bitnami/php/lib/php.ini

+Change opcache.enable from 1 to 0
+opcahe.revalidate_freq from 60 to 0

 ## Running the tests